 How To Trade Price Action Trends In Forex – What You’ve Been Missing

-Today’s article is not going to be your typical ‘how to trade trends‘ article, where you see the perfect pullback setups, hear about ‘trading from value‘ , or ‘1, 2, 3 reversal patterns‘, or about ‘naturally occurring swing points‘.
-This often paints a one sided picture on how trends work, but really fails to give you the underlying models and mechanics to trade trends profitably.
+Today’s forex strategy article is not going to be your typical ‘how to do trend trading‘ article, where you see the perfect pullback setups, hear about ‘trading from value‘ , or ‘1, 2, 3 reversal patterns‘, or about ‘naturally occurring swing points‘.
+These “How to Trade Trends” articles paint a one sided picture on how trends work, but really fails to give you the underlying models and mechanics to trade trends profitably.

-I’m guessing many of you have tried trading trends, but either;
+I’m guessing many of you have tried utilizing trend trading strategies, but either;

 a) got stopped out trading the breakout, or